-As the 1950s gave way to the 1960s the TOFC service, also known as "piggyback” service, began to gain momentum with many Class I railroads using the service in one form or another and building hubs and centers to load and unload trailers.
-Railroads began blocking entire trains of trailers and they were usually given top priority over the particular route they operated and known as “hotshots.”
-Names like TrailerJet, Apollo, Razorback, Thunderhawk, and Flexi-Van services began popping up on many railroads.
-Today, instead of using traditional flatcars to haul truck trailers, which would take a lot of time to load, a new type of car known as a spine-car was developed.
-Essentially a center beam on trucks the car is specially equipped to haul trailers and to also quickly load and unload them.
+Similarly, COFC, or container-on-flatcar service dates back to at least 1928 when the Pennsylvania Railroad tested the idea using specialized 40-foot flatcars which carried five containers.
+It was discontinued in 1950.
+As the 1950s gave way to the 1960s TOFC, also known as "piggyback" (since the truck trailers "piggybacked" their trip on flatcars), began to gain momentum with many Class Is using the service in one form or another.
+Some truly embraced the idea and the PRR was again at the forefront with its TrucTrainservice.
+Railroads began blocking entire TOFC trains and they were usually given top priority over their particular route, known as “hotshots.”
+Names likeTrailerJet, Apollo, Razorback, Thunderhawk, and Flexi-Van began popping up on many lines.
+Today, instead of using traditional flatcars to haul truck trailers, a new type of car known as a spine-car was developed.
+Essentially a center beam on trucks the car is specially equipped to haul trailers as well as quickly load and unload them.

-One final type of flatcar includes the depressed-center flat, which is still used today to haul extremely heavy or tall loads.
-The car’s very low center of gravity coupled with its extra two axles, giving it six in total, allows it the ability to haul these types of loads.
-Usually you can find the car carrying some type of heavy or bulky industrial equipment.
-Today flatcars are becoming increasingly used, especially in regards to container shipments, carried by well cars, which continue to grow in volume yearly.
-Keep on the lookout and on almost any mixed freight train you can spot some type of flatcar in transit, from the utilitarian common flat to a coil car, which transports loads of rolled steel.
+While the car has been embraced for its efficiency it is actually nothing more than a glorified flat car.
+The stack car was also another step in the evolution of COFC service.
+One final type of flatcar is the depressed-center flat, which is still used today, capable of handling extremely heavy or tall loads.
+The car’s very low center of gravity coupled with its extra two axles, giving it six in total, offers the ability to haul these types of loads.
+Usually you can find it carrying some type of heavy or bulky industrial equipment such as a large electric transformer.
+Today flatcars are seeing a renewed surge in use thanks largely to the growth of intermodal.
+Keep on the lookout as almost any mixed freight train you spot will carry some type of flatcar in transit, from the utilitarian flat deck to bulkhead designs.